basifat/simplecontent/01-target-audience.md

     - [Celine's goals and aspirations:](#celines-goals-and-aspirations)
     - [Celine's current means of learning:](#celines-current-means-of-learning)

-# Learn about our target audience personas
-Please read below for the target persona that we write for.

 ## James
 James, a male between 19 and 35, has a minimum high school education and is currently unemployed or employed (at any job or career).